bomonike/azure-chatgbt/README.md

    1. chainlit&service_account_name
    1. openai_deployments

-   ### B. Use Terraform to establish networks and other Azure resources:
+   ### B. Use Terraform to establish Azure resources:

 1. <a href="#Terraform+Providers">Terraform Providers</a>
 1. <a href="#AKS+Resources+Deployed">AKS Resources Deployed</a>